edgeryders/discourse-annotator/README.md

   	#=> Run only model specs example ...
   	$ bundle exec rspec spec/models

-  	#=> Run only specs for AnnotatorStore::AnnotationsController ...
+  	#=> Run only specs for DiscourseAnnotator::AnnotationsController ...
   	$ bundle exec rspec spec/controllers/annotations_controller_spec.rb

 These will run the tests as per your local default configuration.